keith-badulis/comet-enlistment-system/README.md

 After clearing the db, a new administrator (superuser) must first be created to ensure proper adminstrator functions in the future.
-This admin may be deleted when all other admins are present.
+This admin may be deleted when other admins are present.
 Type in the following command:

 ```